akvo/rtmis/README.md

 docker volume create rtmis-docker-sync
 ```

+Note: On some linux systems, you may need to change the permissions of the directory where the volume is stored.

 The development site should be running at: [localhost:3000](http://localhost:3000).
 Any endpoints with prefix

 - `^/api/*` is redirected to [localhost:8000/api](http://localhost:8000/api)